Back to Dealfront DigestSales

 • Customer advisory boards

-After collecting customer feedback, determine the best ways to implement it into your products and services.
-This yields two-fold benefits.
+After collecting customer feedback, determine the best ways to apply it to your products and services.
+This yields two benefits.

-You can build the best sales funnel out there, but if you fail to track results and optimize it accordingly, it won’t serve its purpose.
-You must measure and track key metrics to know how much progress your sales funnel is making and the parts you need to tweak or improve.
-Here’s how you can achieve this:
+You can build the best B2B sales funnel out there, but if you fail to track results and optimize it accordingly, it won’t serve its purpose.
+You must measure and track key metrics to know how much progress your sales funnel makes and which parts you need to tweak or improve.
+Here’s how you can achieve this.

 Track and measure key metrics

-Funnel metrics track different parts of the customer journey to reveal how effective your sales funnel is.
-Some key funnel metrics you want to follow throughout your marketing strategy include:
+B2B sales funnel metrics track different parts of the customer journey to reveal how effective your B2B sales funnel strategy is.
+Here are some of the key funnel metrics you should follow.

 • Brand awareness